Dmukherjeetextiles/PDFtoWhatever/README.md

 # PDFtoWhatever

-A simple streamlit application to convert pdf to image or docx and vice versa This is a Streamlit multipage app for converting various file formats.
+This is a Streamlit multipage app for converting various file formats.
 It provides the following functionalities:

 1. PDF to Image